25prabhu10/notes/docs/Non-Sorted/Finance/Salary.md

 - Stock options: These are a type of incentive compensation that gives employees the right to purchase company stock at a discounted price

 Salary structures vary across organizations and industries, but they are essential for ensuring that employees are fairly compensated for their work and for attracting and retaining top talent.
-A well-designed salary structure can also help organizations to manage costs and stay competitive in the job market.
+A well-designed salary structure can also help organizations to manage costs and stay competitive in the job market